smartlyio/krane-deploy-action/README.md

 Requires kubectl and krane.
 Make sure krane is installed on your runner, only versions >= **1.1.0** are supported.

 ## Environment variables
-- `KUBERNETES_AUTH_TOKEN` - Bearer token for the user entry in kubeconfig
 - `KRANE_BINDING_*` - All variables of this pattern will be injected as bindings to `krane render`.
 The binding name will be lower-case, with the `KRANE_BINDING_` prefix removed.

 ## Example usage